 - The breed didn’t become popular in North America until the 1920s.

-Spirited and friendly, Havanese dogs make fitting pets for families with children.
+Spirited and best friends, Havanese dogs make fitting pets for families with children.
 They are incredibly social and are known for their lively gait.

 While Havanese might be seen as lap dogs, they’re also highly trainable and intelligent!